ezmo14/iso/TaskDemo/README.md

 The following cases are covered for fourth task:
 ================================================
-* Create product
+* Create product -->testCreateProduct and calls verifyOnProduct.
-* Get All products
+* Get All products  -->testGetAllProducts
-* Try to get product with invalid id
+* Try to get product with invalid id -->checkNotFoundProduct
-* Create product with empty data
+* Create product with empty data -->testCreateProductWithInvalidData
-* Update product that was created (depends on creation)
+* Update product that was created (depends on creation) -->testUpdateProduct
-* Delete product that was created (depends on creation)
+* Delete product that was created (depends on creation) -->testDeleteProduct
-* Try to delete product that was deleted.
+* Try to delete product that was deleted. -->testDeleteNonExistingProduct

 Installation: